 10.4 Status Reports

 The Permittee shall file status reports with the Commission on progress regarding site construction.
 The Permittee need not report more frequently than monthly.
-Reports shall begin with the commencement of site construction and continue until completion of restoration.
-Reports shall describe construction activities and progress and activities undertaken in compliance with this permit.
-Reports shall include text and photographs.
+Reports shall begin with the commencement of site construction and continue until completion of site restoration.